A tour to Lisp

 ((if (> b 0) + -) a b))

-is determined by some condition.
+Here, the operator + or - is determined by some condition.

 This clearly shows the benefit of the arrangement of brackets in Lisp: